programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

   df = pd.read_csv(content_text)
   return df
 ```

 The `requests` library is used to execute the queries and transform the results into a `pandas` dataframe.
-To do this, we create a function called `to_df()` to streamline the workflow.
+To do this, you create a function called `to_df()` to streamline the workflow.

-Once we have the function created, we can now put it to work:
+Once you have created the function, you can put it to work:

 ```
 df_ukr = to_df(query_url_ukr)